EMA confirms recommendations to minimise ketoacidosis risk with SGLT2 inhibitors for diabetes

 Healthcare professionals should be aware of possible atypical cases

-On 25 February 2016, the European Medicines Agency (EMA) confirmed recommendations1 to minimise the risk of diabetic ketoacidosis in patients taking SGLT2 inhibitors (a class of type 2 diabetes medicines).
+The European Medicines Agency (EMA) has confirmed recommendations1 to minimise the risk of diabetic ketoacidosis in patients taking SGLT2 inhibitors (a class of type 2 diabetes medicines).

 Diabetic ketoacidosis is a serious complication of diabetes caused by low insulin levels.
 Rare cases of this condition, including life-threatening ones, have occurred in patients taking SGLT2 inhibitors for type 2 diabetes and a number of these cases have been atypical, with patients not having blood sugar levels as high as expected.